 The path leading to the cave is also spectacular featuring great views of Vela Luka Bay from above.

-There you go, 10 unique experiences in Korčula island that should be on your list.
+There you go, 10 unique experiences in Korčula Croatia that should be on your list.
 What did I forget?
 Let me know in the comments below!

 Here’s a cool video the talented Denis Strickner put together after the trip.
 Check it out!